khandareabhi/khandareabhi/README.md

 ## 👋 About Me

-I am a motivated fresher and aspiring **Software Developer** with a strong interest in backend development and problem-solving.
+I am an enthusiastic fresher with a strong passion for software development and problem-solving.
-Currently building projects, improving coding skills, and preparing for **software developer & MCA entrance exams**.

-- 🔹 Passionate about backend development & databases
-- 🔹 Practicing aptitude, DSA, and real-world projects
+I enjoy learning new technologies, building projects, and turning ideas into functional, real-world solutions.

+🔹 Continuously exploring and improving my coding skills

-- 🔹 Actively learning and sharing projects on GitHub
+🔹 Enjoy solving algorithmic challenges and developing small projects

-- 🔹 Goal: Become a skilled software developer
+🔹 Focused on learning, growth, and making meaningful contributions

 ---